fp-ts/core/docs/modules/Option.ts.md

 ## orElseEither

-Similar to `orElse`, but instead of returning a simple union, it returns an `Either` object, which contains information about which of the two options has been chosen.
+Similar to `orElse`, but instead of returning a simple union, it returns an `Either` object, which contains information about which of the two `Option`s has been chosen.

-This is useful when it's important to know whether the value was retrieved from the first option or the second option.
+This is useful when it's important to know whether the value was retrieved from the first `Option` or the second option.

 **Signature**